post detail page top

 Façade Exhaust System

-Façade Exhaust System is composed by electrical chain drive (or rack or spindle drive) installed in smoke and heat exhaust systems (SHEV); top hung or bottom hung window can be implemented.
+The Façade Exhaust System is composed of an electrical chain drive (or rack or spindle drive) installed in smoke and heat exhaust systems (SHEV); top-hung or bottom-hung windows can be implemented.

 Roof Exhaust system